deborahly/crwn-clothing/README.md

 # CRWN CLOTHING (e-commerce)

 ### CONCEPT
-Crwn Clothing is a clothing shop website with five categories (hats, jackets, sneakers, womens, mens).
-Users can select one or many products to be added to their cart, and go to the checkout page when they are ready, and even after a page refresh (cart items are stored in the browser local storage).
-On the checkout page, users can manage their shopping items, by adding, subtracting or removing an item altogether, before proceeding to the payment, down on the same page.
+Crwn Clothing is a marketplace with authentication, cart feature using local storage, checkout page, and Stripe payment service.
+Product and authentication data is stored in Firebase.

 App deployed in: [https://crwn-clothing-delight.netlify.app/](https://crwn-clothing-delight.netlify.app/)